reproto/reproto/doc/spec.md

 Extensions allow for additions, and is typically used to adapt a protocol specification to your local environment.

+In a perfect world, extensions should not be necessary.
+The specification should be in sync with the API, and there should be no additional configuration necessary to start using the generated code.

+Extensions allow you to add additional information, as long as it doesn't conflict with any existing declarations.

 An extension is loaded when a when an identical package and type declaration is present in the path.